sunnydean/EOPF-Zarr-BIDS25/index.md

   hide_title_block: true
 ---

-# Welcome to the EOPF Tutorial and/or Hackathon at BiDS'25!
+# Welcome to the EOPF Tutorial and Hackathon at BiDS'25!

 ![EOPF Tutorial and Hackathon at BiDS'25](static/EOPF-BIDS.png)